 If you join a night-time sea turtle walk, your guides will give you instructions on how to watch these magnificent, ancient creatures without endangering them.
 But you might stumble on a sea turtle mama laying her eggs during an evening beach walk, and some sea turtles even nest during the day.

 If you come across a nesting sea turtle, here’s what you need to know to keep mother and babies — and yourself — safe.

-- Never disturb a turtle crawling to or from the ocean or laying eggs.
+- Never touch or disturb a sea turtle.
 If nesting is disrupted, the turtle may not lay her eggs at all or may not finish camouflaging her nest.

 - Stay at least 30 feet away from any turtle you see.
 If you find yourself closer, don’t touch!
 Sea turtles can bite, and they have extremely powerful jaws.

 - Don’t shine lights on the beach at night or take flash photography.
 This can frighten away nesting females and make it harder for hatchlings to find the sea.
 Use only red LED flashlights which are less visible to a turtle eyes.

 - Don’t walk or cycle in places marked as nesting areas.